-Assessing capillary refill time to identify shock has been ingrained in anyone that has taken one of the paediatric alphabet courses (APLS/PALS/PLS etc) – but how useful is it really?
+Assessing capillary refill time to identify shock has been ingrained in anyone who has taken one of the paediatric alphabet courses (APLS/PALS/PLS, etc.)—but how useful is it really?

 Back to the beginning

 As with most things in modern medicine, war breeds progress.
-In 1947 Henry Beecher and colleagues proposed capillary refill time (CRT) as a means of determining shock state.
+In 1947, Henry Beecher and colleagues proposed capillary refill time (CRT) to determine the shock state.
 They allied ‘normal‘, ‘definite slowing‘ and ‘very sluggish‘ refill with ‘no’, ‘slight to moderate’ and ‘severe shock.
 This theory was based on just over 100 patients.
 As it entered common usage, initially for the assessment of trauma, an arbitrary value of normal being less than 2 seconds came into use.

 Some basic pathophysiology

 The idea of using capillary refill time as a surrogate marker for measuring shock or hydration status is underpinned by some basic physiological principles.
-In shocked or dehydrated states there is a degree of vasoconstriction in the peripheral vasculature.
+In shocked or dehydrated states, the peripheral vasculature has a degree of vasoconstriction.
 This preserves blood flow to the vital organs – the brain, heart and kidneys – at the expense of less vital tissues.
-As systemic vascular resistance rises, the skin becomes cool and pale with weakened pulses and so capillary refill time becomes prolonged.
+As systemic vascular resistance rises, the skin becomes cool and pale with weakened pulses, so capillary refill time becomes prolonged.

 How should you measure capillary refill time?

-There was little agreement on how CRT should be measured in the original literature.
-Some papers suggest pressing on the nail bed of the right thumb for five seconds and then calculating refill using your pocket watch, whilst others used the sternum and a digital stopwatch.
-Very few of us, in practice, get out a watch to measure CRT and, in the current ‘bare below the elbows’ climate, many of us may not be wearing a watch at all.
+In the original literature, there was little agreement on how CRT should be measured.
+Some papers suggest pressing on the nail bed of the right thumb for five seconds and then calculating refill using your pocket watch, whilst others use the sternum and a digital stopwatch.
+Very few of us, in practice, get out a watch to measure CRT, and in the current ‘bare below the elbows’ climate, many of us may not wear a watch at all.

 And why do we press for five seconds, not ten or thirty?
 Is a longer compression time more accurate?
-Perhaps the true value in measuring CRT is that it provides a cognitive stop point in the management of a sick child – five seconds to get our breathing under control – before going forward.
-There is data to suggest that pressing for longer leads to a longer CRT (by up to 1.4 seconds) but results are inconsistent.
+Perhaps the true value in measuring CRT is that it provides a cognitive stop point in managing a sick child—five seconds to get our breathing under control—before proceeding.
+Data suggests that pressing for longer leads to a longer CRT (by up to 1.4 seconds), but results are inconsistent.

 Where should you measure capillary refill time?

-Does it matter if it is measured centrally (cCRT) on the sternum, or peripherally (pCRT) on the nailbed?
+Does it matter if it is measured centrally (cCRT) on the sternum or peripherally (pCRT) on the nailbed?
 Common sense would suggest that there should be a discrepancy between the two purely as a factor of distance.
-This has been borne out by a number of studies.
+Several studies have born this out.

-A systematic review in 2014 by Fleming et al. found that in children over 7 days old the upper limit of normal for CRT is 2 seconds when measured in the hands but 4 seconds when measured on the chest or foot.
+A 2014 systematic review by Fleming et al. found that in children over 7 days old, the upper limit of normal CRT is 2 seconds when measured in the hands but 4 seconds when measured on the chest or foot.

-And if you look at the data from children over a week old there is a fair degree of heterogeneity with capillary refill time on the chest being longer than we are taught.
+If you look at the data from children over a week old, there is a fair degree of heterogeneity, with capillary refill time on the chest being longer than we are taught.

-What we really want to know – the bottom line – is ‘is it any good?’
-The test is performed daily by all types of healthcare providers on both healthy and sick kids but is it actually worth doing?
-It’s time to dive a little deeper…
+What we really want to know—the bottom line—is, ‘Is it any good?’
+All healthcare providers perform the test daily on healthy and sick kids, but is it worth doing?
+It’s time to dive a little deeper.

 Does the age of the child matter?

-As we saw above, examiners checking the capillary refill time of neonates (at a variety of anatomical locations including hands, feet, sternum and forehead) found that the upper limit of normal was actually 3 seconds, not the 2 we usually use and that it varied with age.
+As we saw above, examiners checking the capillary refill time of neonates (at various anatomical locations including hands, feet, sternum and forehead) found that the upper limit of normal was three seconds, not the two we usually use and that it varied with age.

 What about the temperature?

-The small number of studies that have looked for a correlation between core temperature and CRT have found none.
-Making it of less value in detecting a child with a fever.
+The few studies that have found no correlation between core temperature and CRT have found none.
+Making it of less value to detect a child with a fever.

-However, the temperature of the room does make a difference.
-Gorelick et al. compared the CRT of a group of healthy children, of various ages, in a warm room and a cold one.
-When measured in the warm environment they had a CRT of 0.85 ± 0.45 seconds compared to 2.39 ± 0.76 seconds.
-This meant that only 31% of those measured in the cold room would be considered as having a normal CRT.
-And whilst this study is widely quoted only 32 children were tested across a broad age range.
+However, the room temperature does make a difference.
+Gorelick et al. compared the CRT of a group of healthy children of various ages in a warm and cold room.
+When measured in the warm environment, they had a CRT of 0.85 ± 0.45 seconds compared to 2.39 ± 0.76 seconds.
+This meant that only 31% of those measured in the cold room would be considered to have a normal CRT.
+While this study is widely quoted, only 32 children were tested across a broad age range.

 What’s the interobserver variability like?

-If you take the kappa value for the Gorelick study then there seems to be only a moderate degree of interobserver reliability with a Κ of 0.54.
-This is not surprising given that only 16 children were used to derive the value.
-Other studies have shown the kappa value to be as low as 0.14 – a next to worthless test if performed by different operators.
+If you take the kappa value for the Gorelick study, there seems to be only a moderate degree of interobserver reliability with a Κ of 0.54.
+This is not surprising, given that only 16 children were used to derive the value.
+Other studies have shown the kappa value to be as low as 0.14 – a near-worthless test if performed by different operators.

-The kappa coefficient or statistic is a marker of interobserver reliability that takes into account the fact that agreement could take place by chance.
-With a range of -1 to +1 a value of 0.14 indicates slight agreement and 0.54 moderate agreement.
+The kappa coefficient or statistic is a marker of interobserver reliability that considers that agreement could happen by chance.
+With a range of -1 to +1, a value of 0.14 indicates slight agreement and 0.54 moderate agreement.
 This, though, remains a matter of debate amongst querulous statisticians.

-Champion, one of the proponents of CRT as a core sign in the assessment of shock in trauma, recommended against its use as it is difficult to assess in the dark of night.
-Delays in CRT are harder to detect in artificial light or darker conditions.
+Champion, one of the proponents of CRT as a core sign in the assessment of shock in trauma, recommended against its use as it is difficult to assess in the dark.
+Delays in CRT are more challenging to detect in artificial light or darker conditions.

-So how can we improve this?
-One way is to more accurately measure the refill time than counting out loud ‘One Mississippi, Two Mississippi‘ and using a stopwatch.
-The same person should also be repeatedly checking the CRT rather than relying on a second observer to do so.
+So, how can we improve this?
+One way is to measure the refill time more accurately rather than counting out loud ‘One Mississippi, Two Mississippi’ and using a stopwatch.
+The same person should also repeatedly check the CRT rather than relying on a second observer.

-So how accurate is capillary refill time in in sepsis or cardiovascular collapse?
+So, how accurate is capillary refill time in sepsis or cardiovascular collapse?

 What about CRT as a marker for dehydration?

-If you want more practice in recognizing unwell infants consider registering with www.spottingthesickchild.com.
+If you want more practice recognizing unwell infants, consider registering with www.spottingthesickchild.com.

 What is the future of capillary refill time as a vital sign?

-In the days of ECMO and REBOA surely we should be better able to assess something like capillary refill time than just pressing on some skin and counting out loud?
-Perhaps there is some sort of app we could use?
+In the days of ECMO and REBOA, surely we should be better able to assess capillary refill time than just pressing on some skin and counting out loud?
+Perhaps there is some app we could use?
 (Editors note – please feel free to tell me there is)

-High-speed digital photography has been used in experimental settings to accurately determine capillary refill rate in children with gastroenteritis.
-The setting, however, was a small single-centre trial and the trial had its flaws.
+High-speed digital photography has been used in experimental settings to determine the capillary refill rate in children with gastroenteritis accurately.
+However, the setting was a small single-centre trial, and the trial had its flaws.

 Perhaps the boffins at MIT have the answer with Eulerian video magnification.
-If you don’t know what I am talking about then take a look at this brief video demonstration.
-By analysing imperceptible (to the naked eye) movements in individual pixels of a video image and then running them through a fancy algorithm, the most minute changes in state can be identified.
+If you don’t know what I am talking about, look at this brief video demonstration.
+The most minute changes in state can be identified by analysing imperceptible (to the naked eye) movements in individual pixels of a video image and then running them through a fancy algorithm.
 This might be the way of the future and a move toward wireless, non-contact, real-time assessment of vital signs.

-The use of CRT as a measurement of dehydration or cardiovascular collapse leaves a lot to be desired and is ripe for further study.
-Perhaps if we each performed a standardized measure on each child that comes through the ED with a minor injury or minor illness we would have a better idea of normal in no short order.
+The use of CRT to measure dehydration or cardiovascular collapse leaves much to be desired and is ripe for further study.
+Perhaps if we each performed a standardized measure on each child who comes through the ED with a minor injury or illness, we would have a better idea of normal in no time.

 Acknowledgements

-This post could not be written without the help of the #ADC_JC from October 2014, ably helmed by Alan Grayson.
+This post could not have been written without the help of the #ADC_JC from October 2014, helmed by Alan Grayson.

 References